alexirpan/alexirpan.github.io/_posts/2026-07-12-tech-ceo-gamers.markdown

 There has always been a healthy overlap between tech workers and gamers.
-Reading Satya testifying about his gamer cred was ridiculous enough to inspire a dumb idea: which tech CEOs are gemers?
-How does Satya rate to his peers?
+Reading Satya testifying about his gamer cred was ridiculous enough to inspire a dumb idea: which tech CEOs are gamers?
+How does Satya measure up against his peers?

 As a gaming project, it seems most appropriate to organize CEOs into a tier list.
 I will be rating them among four tiers: